NG-ZORRO/ng-zorro-antd-mobile/docs/getting-started.en-US.md

 ## Playground

-The following StackBlitz demo is the simplest use case, and it's also a good habit to fork this demo to provide a re-producible demo while reporting a bug.
+The following StackBlitz demo is the simplest use case, and it's also a good habit to fork this demo to provide a reproducible demo while reporting a bug.
 Please don't use this demo as a scaffold in production.

 - [NG-ZORRO-MOBILE StackBlitz](https://stackblitz.com/edit/ng-zorro-antd-mobile-start?file=src/app/app.component.ts)